paypal/paypal-android/adr/1-remove-graphql-generics.md

 ## Decision

 The Payments SDK has a [layered architecture][3]–it can be thought of as an extension to the [OSI Model][4].
-The SDK adds additional layers within the OSI application layer.
+The SDK adds additional layers within the OSI Application layer.
 Each layer communicates with the layer directly below it:

 > <img src="./figure-payments-sdk-architecture.png" height="400" alt="Payments SDK Architecture Layers: Merchant App, Feature Client, API, HTTP Client">